rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 - Cloud & DevOps: Deploying scalable trading algorithms on cloud platforms with CI/CD pipelines.
 - Mathematics: Applying mathematical principles such as probability, statistics, and calculus in financial modeling.

-This repository is designed as a learning guide, adaptable for individual use or collaboration, and suitable for any level of experience.
+This repository is designed as a repository of information, and learning guide, adaptable for individual use or collaboration, and suitable for any level of experience.

 ## Repository Structure
 Each branch in this repository is dedicated to a specific knowledge area.
 Branches contain: